kubeflow/blog/_posts/2025-02-16-synthetic-data-using-kfp.md

 For now, we are focusing only on usability and fidelity, using framework-provided measurements for fidelity and workflows described below for usability.

+**Comments on privacy and privacy preserving techniques**

+Ensuring privacy in synthetic data is a non-trivial problem, even if there are techniques to ensure levels of privacy, it remains an active area of research.

+*Privacy problems, in synthetic data?*

+When creating synthetic data we build models, models from which we generate synthetic data, which can expose privacy problems.
+These models can e.g. be overfitted (close, or fully, memorizing the training data), resulting in leakage of the real data it was trained on.
+Another challenge lies in handling anomalies.
+If certain information in the real data stands out and we don't account for it when creating synthetic data, there is a risk of backtracking from the synthetic data to the real.
+A typical example could be 'a very rich person in the dataset' or 'a very rare disease'.
+The problem here, besides from the privacy part, is that it might be the anomalies we really are looking for.

+We are experimenting with various differential privacy strategies, but it is still early days, and we do not focus on them in the examples below.

 ### Frameworks for Creating Synthetic Data

 This post focuses exclusively on open source frameworks.